-While one of the most glaring cons to most people may be that each year, property taxes are more expensive for multi-family properties, the doesn’t generally mean that all is bad.
+While one of the most glaring cons to most people may be that each year, property taxes are more expensive for multi-family properties.
 Even though there are higher tax rates in multi-family property taxes, these types of properties make paying your taxes simple.

 Some single-family owners own multiple properties across the state or nation.
 Unless they are part of a multi-family complex, these owners are paying their property taxes on several separate tax bills.
 Multi-family properties provide owners with a single tax bill that takes the complexity out of what could be a very confusing tax process.

 The Hegwood Group Works with Properties of Any Size

 Dallas is home to many property owners that work with multi-family property taxes.
 We know that sometimes it can be confusing to go through property tax season as an owner of one of these properties.
 That is why you can rely on the Hegwood Group’s property tax consultants for help during tax season.